muppet9010/Factorio-Biter-Revive/README.md

 Commands are provided as a single JSON argument with the below structure:
 - duration = number of seconds the command will be active for (integer).
 - settings = a table (dictionary) of setting name (string) and value (integer).
 The setting names supported are:
-  - evoMin = the evolution minimum required for reviving to start % as a number (integer), i.e. 50 = 50% - equivalent of mod setting "Evolution revive chance minimum %".
+  - evoMin = the evolution minimum required for reviving to start % as a number (integer), i.e. 50 = 50% - equivalent of mod setting "Evolution % minimum for reviving".
-  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (integer), i.e. 80 = 80% - equivalent of mod setting "Evolution revive chance maximum %".
+  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (integer), i.e. 80 = 80% - equivalent of mod setting "Evolution % for maximum reviving chance".
-  - chanceBase = the revive chance % when at minimum evolution as a number (integer), i.e. 5 = 5% - Equivalent of mod setting "Chance of revive starting %".
+  - chanceBase = the revive chance % when at minimum evolution as a number (integer), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
   - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (integer), i.e. 2 = 2% - equivalent of mod setting "Chance of revive % per evolution %".
   - chanceFormula = the revival chance formula as a text string. - Equivalent of mod setting "Chance of revive formula".
 NOTE: only the first active command in priority order will set the formula, all others will be ignored.
 As the concept of adding raw formula togeather or finding the largest formula in a mod wide abstract way dons't make sense.
 Order is: enforced command, base command, mod setting, add command.
-  - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent of mod setting "Delay minimum seconds".
+  - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent of mod setting "Revive delay minimum seconds".
-  - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent of mod setting "Delay maximum seconds".
+  - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent of mod setting "Revive delay maximum seconds".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".

 Example Commands in JSON: